joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_veth_bridges.md

    For example, another host *might* be "192.168.0.15".
 This rule attached to device wireless interface `wlp3s0` tells packets designated for, say, "192.168.1.15" to go through this interface.
+3. "dst": "169.254.0.0/16":
+   This is actually a rule for the 'link local' address block, part of the Automatic Private IP Addressing (APIPA) standard for when DHCP doesn't yield an address then the host is given an address from this block.
 So you can see your everyday internet access via your local domestic router is actually being handled by the first "default gateway" route.